ckulasekaran/P81.62.17-Carter-Website/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or feedback, please contact the William E. Carter School at [official email/contact info].
+For questions or feedback, please contact the William E. Carter School.